Estimated read time: 9 minutes

 - Agency Rep submits a request with login access

-- Request is sent to churches and confirmation email is sent to Agency Rep
+- Request sent to Churches; confirmation email sent to Agency Rep

 - Responses sent to Agency Rep

-- 50-75% of Agency requests met by churches and community partners
+- 75β85% of Agency requests met by Churches and community partners

-- Designate appropriate staff (Agency Executive + Representative) to oversee use and training of workers, and collaborate with local CarePortal Implementing Partners
+- Designate appropriate staff (Agency Admin + Representative) to oversee use and training of workers, and collaborate with local CarePortal network leaders

 - Make appropriate requests through CarePortal at the frequency agreed upon in each county

-- Monitor and engage responses, and close requests in a timely manner when request is met
+- Monitor and engage responses in a timely manner

-- Collaborate with local Implementing Partner by attending Active Community gatherings and training events as needed/requested
+- Collaborate with the local Implementing Partner by attending Active Community gatherings and training events as needed or requested

 - Follow the payment schedule agreed to with the local Area Director

-- Implement background checks and other processes/training necessary to clear volunteers to see requests and respond
+- Implement background checks and other processes/training necessary to clear volunteers to help once they've responded

 - CarePortal website, mobile app, and other technology in support of the platform